-A notorious control freak, Prince would finally loosen the reigns on two of his best collaborators, keyboardist Lisa Coleman, and guitarist Wendy Melvoin.
-Both would get writing credits on #23 hit, "Mountains," and perennial fan favorite, "Sometimes it Snows in April."
+A notorious control freak, Prince finally loosened the reigns on two of his best collaborators, keyboardist Lisa Coleman, and guitarist Wendy Melvoin.
+Both got writing credits on #23 hit, "Mountains," and perennial fan favorite, "Sometimes it Snows in April."

 3. Continuing to experiment and expand the range of his music.

 Songs like "Do U Lie" and "Venus de Milo" found the artist venturing into whole new realms, including retro French pop and emotive soundtrack instrumentals.
-Fitting, as the album would serve as the soundtrack to Prince's highly underrated French screwball comedy/tragedy, Under the Cherry Moon.
+Fitting, as the album served as the soundtrack to Prince's highly underrated French screwball comedy/tragedy, Under the Cherry Moon.

 4. The return of the funk

 With so much emphasis on psychedelic pop, Around the World in a Day was light on the funk.
-Prince would bring it back on Parade, in minimal ("Kiss,"), maximal ("Life Can Be So Nice") and just plain out there ("New Position") forms.
+Prince brought it back on Parade, in minimal ("Kiss,"), maximal ("Life Can Be So Nice") and just plain out there ("New Position") forms.

 5. It would give the Revolution one last chance to shine

 While Prince would continue his hit-making ways for years to come, Parade was a bittersweet victory, as it would mark his last studio album with band the Revolution.
-With tensions already high before the tour to support the album, it would all come crashing down after a September 1986 show in Japan.
-Prince would end the gig by smashing all of his guitars.
-It would be the last time he'd ever play with the Revolution.
+With tensions already high before the tour to support the album, it all came crashing down after a September 1986 show in Japan.
+Prince ended the gig by smashing all of his guitars.
+It was be the last time he'd ever play with the Revolution.